operate-bsv/www.operatebsv.org/src/docs/index.md

 ## Key concepts

-Operate offers a unique approach to building on Bitcoin.
+Operate brings a unique approach to building on Bitcoin.
 Whilst some similarities can be drawn with systems like [Run](https://runonbitcoin.com), Operate introduces some unique concepts and conventions not found in other systems.

 ### Ops

 Ops are functions - small pieces of arbitrary code written in Lua.
 Anyone can write an Op and publish it to the blockchain.
 Ops are incredibly powerful and can be used to process data, perform calculations and operations, and return any computable value.

-Operate is a decentralised repository of pre-built, ready to roll, immutable functions.

 ### Tape